15-Year-Old Killed In Ski Slope Accident Remembered as ‘Positive’ and ‘Adventurous’

 OLYMPIC VALLEY (CBS13) — The Lake Tahoe community is mourning the loss of a 15-year-old boy killed in a collision at the Palisades Tahoe Ski resort this weekend.

 Scotty Lapp died from the impact of the collision.
-A 15-year-old boy he collided with was transported via air ambulance to the Renown Hospital where he is recovering.READ MORE: Crews Battle Recycling Plant Fire In Modesto
+A 15-year-old boy he collided with was transported via air ambulance to the Renown Hospital where he is recovering.READ MORE: 21-Year-Old Sonora Woman Killed In Highway 49 Crash

 A GoFundMe page shows a picture of Lapp.
 The page describes an effort to build a Tahoe City skate park in his name and calls him one of the most positive, adventurous people you could ever meet.